 When you're buying new IT equipment for a specific reason - such as to replace a broken piece of hardware - it can be hard to think about its broader impact on your business

-However, your will have to manage every piece of technology you buy - no matter whether it's a cheap keyboard or a super-expensive server.
-So remember these key issues when purchasing new business IT.
+However, you’ll have to manage every piece of technology you buy – be it a cheap keyboard or super-expensive server.
+So, remember these key issues when purchasing new business IT:

 - Set a budget.
 It's amazing how many businesses take the 'I'll replace it when it breaks' philosophy.
 With no IT budget in place, this approach isn't cost-effective - especially if it means you're unable to carry out key functions while you wait for new equipment to be delivered, checked, installed and configured.
 You must plan ahead, especially when it comes to equipment like servers, which can cost thousands of pounds.

 - Match IT to your business needs.
 Your business needs should drive your IT requirements.
 Don't buy the latest equipment because it looks cool - buy it only if you need it.
 It's easy to waste money on technology without realising it, so get advice from a good IT supplier to ensure you buy appropriate kit.
 (As a side note, Microsoft found that the second highest activity for a computer after email was having it sit idle.)

 - Think about maintenance.
 Don't underestimate the cost of ongoing management and maintenance.
 It's typical for a business to spend around 75% of its IT budget on maintaining existing technology, and only 25% on investing in new solutions.
 Often, a large proportion of that 75% is wasted by poor implementation and understanding of the equipment.
 Get it right first time, or you'll pay for the consequences over a lengthy period.
 Again, expert help is a good place to start.